Welcome to Oakland Food Connection, Inc.

-Our health-focused approach is intended to combat high rates of preventable diseases such as diabetes, asthma, cancer and obesity.
+The Oakland Food Connection promotes nutritional awareness, access to healthy foods, and connections between people and our planet.
+Since its founding in 2005, we have established programs that support school and community gardens, community-based farmers markets, and youth entrepreneurship projects.
+Our health-focused economic development approach is intended to combat high rates of chronic community challenges- preventable diseases (such as diabetes, asthma, cancer and obesity), mental disorders, homicides and high unemployment rates that plague our communities.
 Through our work, we improve access to health-promoting resources such as healthy food and green space, while empowering youth to develop as skilled leaders and change agents capable of creating healthy environments for their communities.

-To help youth draw connections between personal and community health, OFC provides programs that develop the leadership capacities of Oakland youth.
-These include outdoor garden-based education, micro-enterprise skills training, catering, food preparation and urban gardening.
+To help youth draw connections between environmental stewardship, personal health and community health, OFC provides programs that develop the leadership capacities of Oakland youth to create environmental and socially-just green jobs for their communities.
+These include outdoor garden-based education, micro-enterprise skills training, catering, food preparation and urban gardening with trips to rural and urban farms.
 We seek to thread together themes of integrating agriculture with the environment through agro-ecological restoration within the urban streetscape, all based within a model of youth leadership development.